I, along with over 40 million other Americans love March Madness

 How Many People are Interested

 Over 12 percent of the US population has expressed an interest in March Madness.
-I already mentioned that I am one of 40 million people in the United States who express some interest in March Madness.
+I already mentioned that I am one of 40 million people in the United States who follow March Madness.
 40 million is a very conservative figure.
 How did I arrive at 40 million?
 ESPN

 estimated that 40 million fans filled out 70 million brackets, so 40 million were interested enough in the tournament to fill out a bracket.
 Many more fans watch the games but don't fill in the brackets.